Boeing says flaw could affect 55 Dreamliners

 Airbus took the lead last year with strong sales of its A320neo, but Boeing is redressing the balance with its 737 MAX.

-"We have over 1,100 commitments (for the 737 MAX), and our goal this year is to turn all of those into firm orders," Albaugh told reporters, adding that Boeing aimed for a couple thousand firm orders by the time the updated aircraft enters service in 2017.
+"We have over 1,100 commitments, and our goal this year is to turn all of those into firm orders," Albaugh told reporters, adding that Boeing aimed for a couple of thousand firm orders by the time the updated aircraft enters service in 2017.

-"If there really is a softening in the economy, you could see some deferrals, you could see some people cancelling and you could see fewer orders," he said.
+"If there really is a softening in the economy, you could see some deferrals, you could see some people cancelling and you could see fewer orders," Albaugh said.

-(Additional reporting by Tim Hepher and Kyle Peterson; Editing by Anshuman Daga, Lisa Von Ahn and John Wallace)
+(Aditional reporting by Tim Hepher; Editing by Anshuman Daga and Lisa Von Ahn)